 Anki / AnkiDroid

-About a year ago, I took a course in Spoken Arabic.
+A couple of years ago, I took a course in Spoken Arabic.
 I use Anki daily to memorize vocabulary and grammar.
 It’s a great application (both desktop and phone), but it’s very… involved.
 I have over 1000 notes in my system.
 I wrote a post about my 10 Tips for Learning a Language with Anki.

 Reading / Listening